 Upon successful completion of the procedure, the UE shall reset the service request attempt counter, stop the timer T3417 and enter the state EMM-REGISTERED.

 NOTE 4: The security protected EMM message can be e.g. a SERVICE ACCEPT message and the ESM message an ESM DATA TRANSPORT message.

+For case xyy in subclause 5.6.1.1, the UE shall treat the receipt of SERVICE ACCEPT message as successful completion of the procedure.
+The UE shall reset the service request attempt counter, stop the timer T3417 and enter the state EMM-REGISTERED.